Russian general shot and wounded in Moscow, in latest attack on top military leaders

 By Anna Chernova, Lauren Kent, CNN

-(CNN) — A Russian general serving as deputy head of Russian military intelligence was shot and seriously wounded in Moscow on Friday, officials said – the latest in a series of attacks on top military figures.
+(CNN) — A Russian general serving as deputy head of Russian military intelligence has regained consciousness after being shot and seriously wounded in Moscow, according to state news agency TASS, citing medical sources.

+The assassination attempt was the latest in a series on top military figures in Russia.

 An unknown attacker fired several shots at Lt.
 Gen. Vladimir Alekseyev in a residential building on Volokolamskoye Highway in Moscow and fled the scene, a Russian Investigative Committee spokesperson said in a statement.